Security & Fraud

 Robins Financial Credit Union Visa® debit and credit cards are monitored 7 days a week, 24 hours a day for fraud detection by Falcon Fraud Monitoring.
 You may be contacted by Voice Response Unit (VRU) or a live representative from 8:00am – 9:00pm EST, to verify that your transactions are valid.
 If you are unavailable, you will receive a message asking you to call 866-864-9677 (toll Free).
 If we do not hear from you, we may block your card at our discretion.

-Please note that Falcon Fraud Representatives will never ask you to give any numbers off the back of your card or expiration dates.
-They will however, need to verify they are speaking to the cardholder and will ask for the following information:
+Please note that Falcon Fraud Representatives will never ask you to give out your card PIN, secure code (back of your card) or your card’s expiration date.
+They will however, need to verify some basic information to confirm your identity.

 For cardholders who are traveling abroad, we have a list of Visa® International Toll Free Numbers for Falcon.